Library MoreDep

 Our computation will take place relative to a single fixed string, so it is easiest to make it a Variable, rather than an explicit argument to our functions.

-split' is the workhorse behind split.
-It searches through the possible ways of splitting s into two pieces, checking the two predicates against each such pair. split' progresses right-to-left, from splitting all of s into the first piece to splitting all of s into the second piece.
+The function split' is the workhorse behind split.
+It searches through the possible ways of splitting s into two pieces, checking the two predicates against each such pair.
+The execution of split' progresses right-to-left, from splitting all of s into the first piece to splitting all of s into the second piece.
 It takes an extra argument, n, which specifies how far along we are in this search process.

 -> {exists s1, exists s2, length s1 <= n /\ s1 ++ s2 = s /\ P1 s1 /\ P2 s2}